LastCallMedia/PHP-Docker/README.md

 Last Call Media PHP Dockerfiles
 ===============================

-These Docker files are for building various PHP related docker images for use with Drupal.
+PHP Dockerfiles is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), these Docker files are for building various PHP related docker images for use with Drupal.

 They all offer the following tools: